flaviocopes/vuehandbook/02-vue-first-app/index.md

 </html>
 ```

 and you open it in the browser.
 That's your first Vue app!
-The page should show an "Hello World!" message.
+The page should show a "Hello World!" message.

-I put the script tags at the end of the body, so that they are executed in order after the DOM is loaded.
+I put the script tags at the end of the body so that they are executed in order after the DOM is loaded.

 What this code does is, we instantiate a new Vue app, linked to the `#example` element as its template (it's defined using a CSS selector usually, but you can also pass in an HTMLElement).